Nova Poshta: Services

-Nova Poshta is the group of companies that provide clients - both businesses and individuals, logistics and related services, including express delivery of documents, freight and parcels.
-The group includes Ukrainian and foreign companies, in particular, NovaPay, Nova Poshta Global and Nova Poshta Moldova.
+Nova Poshta is the group of companies that provides clients — both businesses and individuals, logistics and related services, including express delivery of documents, freight, and parcels.
+The group includes Ukrainian and foreign companies, in particular, NovaPay, Nova Poshta Global, and Nova Poshta Moldova.

 Nova Poshta has more than 8,700 branches throughout Ukraine - in all cities and in every fourth village.
 The Company continues to open new branches in the villages and builds the network of automated parcel terminals in the cities.
 For November 2021, the network of automated parcel terminals of Nova Poshta has more than 8,500 devices.

 In 2020, the company delivered 327 million parcels and cargo for 14 million of its customers.

 Infrastructure

 Nova Poshta has the modern sorting infrastructure in the million-plus cities and regional centers of the country.
 The largest of them are in Kyiv, Lviv, Khmelnytsky, Kharkiv and Dnipro.
 The terminals are equipped with automated equipment and can sort from 8.5 thousand to 50 thousand parcels per hour.

 In addition, the 1/3 of Nova Poshta's terminals use robots to sort small parcels and cargo.

 The Nova Poshta also tests innovative delivery methods.
 In the summer of 2021, the company delivered cargo by drone from Kyiv to Kharkiv, covering the distance of 480 km.